trappeur1975/ocs_projet8_todolist/README.md

 30/01/2022 : personal code modification => mapping of the "roles" field in "userType.php"

 30/01/2022 : modification of personal code => "userType.php" file so that when editing a user, the role select is positioned on the role to which it belongs

+06/02/2022 : addition of {{ path('homepage') }} in "base.html.twig"